 - FUSE-0900 Chest Press: When you start to push, make sure your elbows are below your shoulders and your shoulder blades are pinched back together and stay that way.
 The handles should be below your shoulders to make this possible.
 Press out till your arms are fully extended keeping neutral wrists and return to the starting position.

 - Composite Full Body Press: Starting in a crouched position, push with your legs and your hands (pictured left).
-At the ending position, your legs and arms will be fully extended (pictured right; imagine standing up withyour hands over your head).
+At the ending position, your legs and arms will be fully extended.
 Hold this ending position for a 5 count and really try to squeeze the handles away from you.

 - FUSE-1000 Pec Fly: At the start set, push the handles up so they are just behind your shoulders.
 During the movement keep your elbows slightly bent with your elbows slightly below shoulder level.